susbo/concur/README.md

 ### Parameters

-The following parameters are available
+The following general parameters are available

 | Parameter | Description
 | :---: | ---